levimcgomes/levimcgomes.github.io/app/posts/metroidvania/devlog0.md

  In case you didn't understand from the tools section, I'm a programmer.
 I'm not an artist.
 That's why I'm not alone.
 I'm working with two other guys to make this game: an artist, and a... gameplay/storytelling designer?
 That's the best description I can come up with.
 Basically he just listens to my ideas and contributes with some more ideas.

  ## Conclusion
  This would probably be the part where I ask you to subscribe to my newsletter to stay up to date with this blog, but I don't have one.
 So, I hope you enjoyed reading this, hopefully enough to come back for more, and I guess I'll see you on the next post.
 Or maybe talk to you.
 I'm not really seeing you, am I?
+Until then, have a merry Christmas!